|

 Lampropeltis g. getula

 A very attractive dark snake with light crossbands.
-Some times called

 (EGG LAYER) |